-- If backup fails during either the checkpoint at the start of backup or the checkpoint when backup is complete, it performs normal checkpoint recovery. - If backup fails between checkpoints, it rolls back the backup. - If the system fails at any time between the initial and final checkpoint and you must restore the database, you must do so using an older set of backup tapes or disk files. - If the system fails during the final checkpoint after a FULL backup, you can restore from the backup tapes or files you have just created.
+- If backup fails during either the checkpoint at the start of backup or the checkpoint when backup is complete, it performs normal checkpoint recovery. - If backup fails between checkpoints, it rolls back the backup.

+- If the system fails at any time between the initial and final checkpoint and you must restore the database, you must do so using an older set of backup tapes or disk files. - If the system fails during the final checkpoint after a FULL backup, you can restore from the backup tapes or files you have just created.

-After you complete a backup
+After you Complete a Backup

 In the event that you ever need to move a database or one of its dbspaces, you need to know the name of every dbspace in the database when the backup was made.
-See "Recording dbspace names" on page 500 for details on how to record this information after you complete a backup.